 The nation's most direct route to emergency assistance, the 911 system, requires stable, safe, and resilient communications.
 Sophisticated criminal actors and nationstates exploit cyber vulnerabilities to threaten the delivery of essential services.
-The integration of new multimedia technology expands threat vectors.
-Increased interconnection of systems poses threats across a broader attack surface.
-Many of these new technologies are internet accessible, including critical mobile computing devices, such as DASEC, making them prevalent in open-source vulnerability scans.
+The integration of new technology, such as multimedia, expands threat vectors, and increased interconnection of systems poses threats across a broader attack surface.